timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

 ### 4. Which symbols had the highest weekly gains?

-Now generate a table containing the symbols with the biggest weekly gains.
+Now generate a table containing the symbols with the biggest weekly gains:

 ```python
 query = """